 Some of the guesthouses that don’t have online booking are Star Lodge and 75 Traveller’s Lodge on Lebuh Muntri.
-You will have better luck getting a room in these walk-in places if you are arriving in the morning.
+You will have better luck getting a room in these walk-in places if you arrive in the morning.

-If you are just looking for a cheap private room then places like Just Inn are ideal.
-Usually the rooms are thin partitioned walls with no window, and a shared bathroom.
-It’s basic, but for a backpacker the private space is a welcome relief from dorm rooms.
+If you are just looking for a cheap private room then places like Just Inn are suitable for budget travellers.
+Usually, the rooms are thin partitioned walls with no window, and a shared bathroom.
+It’s basic, but for a backpacker, the private space is a welcome relief from dorm rooms.

-If you prefer to make you Georgetown stay more memorable there a number of budget hostels and guesthouses in beautiful heritage buildings.
+If you prefer to make your Georgetown stay more memorable there are a number of budget hostels and guesthouses in beautiful heritage buildings.